jbcodeforce/jbcodeforce.github.io/docs/techno/minikube.md

 We have multiple choices:

-1. A remote dedicated Ubuntu workstation, install minikube, podman and then remote ssh to the Ubuntu machine.
+1. A remote dedicated Ubuntu workstation, with  minikube installed, podman and then remote ssh to the Ubuntu machine.
-2. Use WSL2 on Windows or directly install on MacOS
+2. Use WSL2 on Windows or directly installed on MacOS

 [Consult minikube FAQ](https://minikube.sigs.k8s.io/docs/faq/)